ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Notes:

-* The only instances that can be directly represented in JSONPath syntax are the literal and primitive values of `ValueType`.
+* The only instances that can be directly represented in JSONPath syntax are certain JSON values in `ValueType` expressed as literals (which, in JSONPath, are limited to primitive values).
 * `Nothing` represents the absence of a JSON value and is distinct from any JSON value, including `null`.
-* `LogicalTrue` and `LogicalFalse` are unrelated to the JSON literals `true` and `false`.
+* `LogicalTrue` and `LogicalFalse` are unrelated to the JSON values expressed by the literals `true` and `false`.

 ### Type Conversion {#type-conv}